bouseux/JavaScript-Best-Practices/README.md

 Table of Contents
 ----------------------
-- Module pattern that has closure for private variables.
+- Module pattern with closure for private variables.
 - Demonstration of prototype inheritance.
 - Most Recently Used caching mechanism using key and url.
+- jQuery plugin using best practices specified on jquery.com